Storage and SCSI

 (and reassigning) bad blocks, downloading new firmware, executing

-several Unix platforms (and NT), however it is only currently available
+on several Unix platforms (and NT), however it is only currently

 sdparm

-Vital Product Data pages and can send simple SCSI command.
-It was
+decodes Vital Product Data pages and can send simple SCSI command.

 SeaTools